 - Human Resources

 - Project Management

 - Google Certifications

 Entrepreneurship Is More Feasible Than Ever

-Just a decade or two ago, it was rare to start your own business.
-Today, technology has made it possible for many professionals to hold down a full-time day job and then go home to a bustling side hustle.
+Technology has made it possible for many professionals to hold down a full-time day job and then go home to a lucrative side hustle.

 From resellers to freelancers and beyond, side hustles are popular.
-Tools like bots and user-friendly content management systems make it easy to source materials and build a website quickly, and professionals in every industry are taking advantage of it.
+Tools like bots and user-friendly content management systems make it easy to source materials quickly and build a website, and professionals in every industry are taking advantage of it.